Choosing a school? You’ve got options.

 Homeschooling is another school option in all 50 states, including Georgia.
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Georgia, homeschooling is an increasingly popular choice with more support and resources than ever.

-In Georgia, the state requires notice of your intent to homeschool within 30 days of the start of homeschooling, and annually by September 1st afterwards.
+In Georgia, 4.1% of all K-12 students are homeschooled.
+The state requires notice of your intent to homeschool within 30 days of the start of homeschooling, and annually by September 1st afterwards.
 It is recommended that you formally withdraw from your current school so that your student is not marked truant.
 If you choose homeschooling, the state requires you to teach specific subjects (such as reading, math, and science) and also requires some level of assessment for your child.

 Is your child interested in playing sports?
 In 2021, Georgia enacted a law that neighborhood schools must allow homeschool students to try out for sports teams and extracurricular activities.
 In return, participating homeschool students must take at least one class at the school.

 In the case that you decide to switch back to public school, you will need to create a withdrawal form from homeschool and have your enrolling school validate your homeschool work.